mbbx6spp/straitjacket/README.md

 * printing to the screen
 * changing an original value provided to the function

-Of course, functions can do more than basic arithmetic operations.
+Functions can do more than basic arithmetic operations.
 They can:

 * return another function
 * transform immutable data, returning a new value